 - Avoid super long title tags

 Super long title tags aren’t going to benefit you, as they’ll just get chopped off by Google.
 You want to aim for about 50-60 characters max.
-You can use a tool like this SERP Snippet Optimiser to help get the perfect title tag length.
+You can use a tool like our Free SERP Snippet Preview Tool to help get the perfect title tag length.

 - Use your target keyword (but don’t keyword stuff)

 Best practice in the GCD office is to try and get our most important keyword as close to the start of the title tag as possible.
 However, you want to make sure it’s readable and enticing to the user as well.
 I like to try adding in a USP (unique selling point) / something that makes your result stand out from the rest and then I typically end my title tags with the brand name at the end.
 Although not always, it’s a bit of trial and error (see point 7 for more details).